degski/xoroshiro128plusxoshi/README.md

 Included a modified `xoroshiro128plus` implementation by Melissa E. O'Neill.
 The author of the [pcg](http://www.pcg-random.org/) familiy of prng's.
 Don't miss her [blog](http://www.pcg-random.org/blog/), which is a throve of information (and the code, of most this project is written by her and did away with worrying about DIY-implementations) and is updated regulary.

-tl;dr: the output function of `xoroshiro128plus` has been modified as per below:
+tl;dr: the output function of `xoroshiro128plus` has been modified as per below (xoroshiro128plus + back-end):

     rtype operator()()
     {